 In the 1960's, states began to enact a series of their own consumer protection acts ("CPAs"), both in response to the public's view that the FTC was vastly ineffective and in response to a continuously growing marketplace that made recourse for the average consumer increasingly difficult.
 See Albert Norman Sheldon & Stephen Gardner, A Truncated Overview of State Consumer Protection Laws, C888 ALI-ABA 375, 380 (1994).
 Many states initially adopted "Little FTC Acts," which were modeled off of the FTC Act and which similarly made unlawful "unfair and deceptive acts."
-Shepherd-Bailey, supra note 4.
+Shepherd-Bailey, at 12.
 In addition, several model laws were developed to address consumer-merchant issues at the state level.
-Sheldon & Gardner, supra note 18, at 380.
+Sheldon & Gardner, at 380.

-In 1964, the National Conference of Commissioners on Uniform State Laws and the American Bar Association approved the Uniform Unfair and Deceptive Trade Practices Act ("UDTPA").
-Sheldon & Gardner, supra note 18, at 380.
+In 1964, the National Conference of Commissioners on Uniform State Laws and the American Bar Association approved the Uniform

+Unfair and Deceptive Trade Practices Act ("UDTPA").
+Id.
 The UDTPA only provided for injunctive relief from future harm, but some states that adopted forms of the UDTPA also allowed plaintiffs to collect damages.
-Sheldon & Gardner, supra note 18, at 381.
-It specifically defined deceptive trade practices to include trademark and trade name infringement, passing off goods as those of another, bait and switch, disparagement, misrepresentations of standards, origins or quality of goods, and misleading price comparisons.
-Sheldon & Gardner, supra note 18, at 381.
+Id. at 381.
+The USTPA specifically defined deceptive trade practices to include trademark and trade name infringement, passing off goods as those of another, bait and switch, disparagement, misrepresentations of standards, origins or quality of goods, and misleading price comparisons.
+Id.
 The UDTPA did not require consumers to prove actual confusion, reliance, damage, or intent to deceive.
-Sheldon & Gardner, supra note 18, at 381.
+Id.
 In addition, in 1971, the National Conference of Commissioners on Uniform State Laws and the American Bar Association approved the Uniform Consumer Sales Practices Act ("UCSPA").
-Sheldon & Gardner, supra note 18, at 381.
+Id.
 The UCSPA also provided specific examples of deceptive conduct as did the UDTPA, set forth non-exclusive factors to consider when determining if sales practices were "unconscionable," and established an enforcement agency with general administrative powers.
-Sheldon & Gardner, supra note 18, at 381-82.
+Id.

 Also in 1971, the Commission issued the Model Unfair Trade Practices and Consumer Protection Law ("UTPCPL"), which synthesized many state laws and other model laws.
-Shepherd-Bailey, supra note 4.
+Shepherd-Bailey, at 13.
 The UTPCPL greatly expanded private remedies by allowing for both injunctive relief and civil penalties.
-Shepherd-Bailey, supra note 4.
+Id. at 14.
 It authorized consumer class actions, individual rights of action if the damages exceed two-hundred dollars, and provided for attorneys' fees against any violator.
-Shepherd-Bailey, supra note 4.
+Id.
 Today, most states have adopted some form of the FTC Act and variations of the model laws.

 In addition to state statutory causes of action, the common law also provides consumer protection.
 Common law torts available to consumers include deceit, fraud, and misrepresentation.
-Waller et al., supra note 3.
+Waller et al., at 19.
 However, the torts of deceit and fraud require proof that a merchant intentionally concealed or made a false representation of a material fact, knowing that the representation was false, and intending to induce the consumer to act based on the false statement.
-Waller et al., supra note 3.
+Id.
 Such causes of action allow consumers to recover actual or punitive damages, rescission of the transaction, or benefit-of-the-bargain damages.
-Waller et al., supra note 3.
+Id. at 20.

 Consumers also have the option of bringing a cause of action under breach of warranty theories.
-Warranties ensure that consumers receive what they have bargained for, despite a lack of merchant misrepresentation.
-Waller et al., supra note 3.
+Warranties ensure that consumers receive what they have bargained for despite a lack of merchant misrepresentation.
+Id. at 21.
 Every state, except for Louisiana, has adopted the framework of Article 2 of the Uniform Commercial Code, which provides consumer protection through express and implied warranties.
-U.C.C. § 2-313.
+U.C.C. § 2313 (2002).
 While express warranties only provide protection with regard to a merchant's explicit statements, all goods sold by a merchant have an implicit warranty that they are "fit for the ordinary purposes for which such goods are used."
-U.C.C. § 2-314.
+Id. § 2-314.